← Back to Drug List

 • Clinically significant bleeding risk (coagulation defects, diffuse alveolar hemorrhage from vasculitis, known bleeding diathesis, ongoing major bleeding, trauma with increased risk of life-threatening bleeding, severe head trauma or intracranial surgery within past 8 weeks)

-• Active ocular surface disease or high-risk for cicatrizing conjunctivitis (e.g. Wagner syndrome, atopic keratoconjunctivitis, autoimmune disease affecting eyes), ocular Stevens-Johnson syndrome, mucus pemphigoid or penetrating ocular transplant
+• Active ocular surface disease or high-risk for cicatrizing conjunctivitis (e.g., Wagner syndrome, atopic keratoconjunctivitis, autoimmune disease affecting eyes), ocular Stevens-Johnson syndrome, mucous pemphigoid, or penetrating ocular transplant

 • Peripheral neuropathy greater than or equal to grade 2